 About the Alma Administration Certification Program

 Become a Certified Alma Administrator and gain the knowledge and skills to administer and manage Alma system configuration.
-This certification program is entirely self-paced -- all online training content is openly available on the Knowledge Center, and the certification exam can be taken at any time through the newly launched Ex Libris Academy.
+This certification program is entirely self-paced -- all online training content is openly available on the Knowledge Center, and the certification exam can be taken at any time through the Ex Libris Academy.

 The Alma Administration Certification Process

 Learn and understand the advanced configuration options available in Alma and validate your knowledge against a benchmark of proficiency for Alma administration.
 Earning a professional credential prepares you to be the go-to expert for your library staff, and to serve as a primary point of contact for our Ex Libris Support team.

 The certification test includes roughly 40 questions randomly assigned from across all the major functional areas of Alma: user management, fulfillment, resource management, acquisitions, and analytics.
 You have 90 minutes to complete the exam once it is launched and obtain a minimum passing score of 70%.

 How to prepare